rikardlinde/udacity/Landing Page/README.md

 ## Status

-Reviewing and correcting based on feedback from Udacity.
+Waiting for feedback from Udacity.

 ## General info